 Kelly McGonigal argues we're becoming addicted to our devices.
 Here's how to unplug.

-Have you ever felt like you couldn't stop yourself from checking your email or sending a text message, even when it annoyed everyone around you?
-If so, you're hardly alone, says Kelly McGonigal, a PhD in psychology whose latest book is The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It.
-"Forget cigarettes and candy.
-We're becoming addicted to our devices — phones and email and our computers and our iPads," says McGonigal, a lecturer who teaches in several programs at Stanford, including the School of Medicine's Health Improvement Program, and the Stanford Center for Compassion and Altruism Research and Education (CCARE).
-She will be co-teaching Compassion and Leadership at Stanford GSB spring quarter 2013.
+Have you ever felt like you couldn’t stop yourself from checking your email or sending a text message, even when it annoyed everyone around you?
+If so, you’re hardly alone, says Kelly McGonigal, a PhD in psychology who wrote The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It.
+“Forget cigarettes and candy.
+We’re becoming addicted to our devices — phones and email and our computers and our iPads,” says McGonigal, a lecturer who teaches in several programs at Stanford, including the School of Medicine’s Health Improvement Program, and the Stanford Center for Compassion and Altruism Research and Education (CCARE).
 McGonigal spoke to Bill Snyder about compassion and addiction to technology devices.
 Here is an excerpt: